 I’ve also published three books: two on road rallies I participated in through India and the Caucasus region, and the third is a photo journal of when I slept over at Chernobyl (I am a bit obsessed with photography).
-I have produced two full-length travel documentaries and keynoted at the PATA Adventure Travel and Responsible Tourism Conference.
+I have produced two full-length travel documentaries, including Hit the Road: Cambodia, and keynoted at the PATA Adventure Travel and Responsible Tourism Conference.

 When not on the road I enjoy hanging out with my wife and our new dog Khan Mak, a Pomeranian and Chihuahua mix.

 It sounds like you’re on an epic quest!
 How did you get started traveling?

 Getting fired was helpful!
 I was laid off from my job on three different occasions in five years.
 Each time I got laid off, I took the severance package and embarked on months-long international road trips.
 On the third trip, I realized I couldn’t go back to my former corporate life and needed to make my passion — traveling — my life.

 Since then, each year I spend more and more time overseas — now typically 9-10 months a year.
 My goal is to visit 20 new countries this year.